 Substantiating CBI Claims under TSCA at the Time of Initial Submission

-Beginning on or after March 21, 2017, all confidential business information (CBI) claims must be substantiated at the time the information claimed as CBI is submitted to EPA, except for those types of information exempt under Toxic Substances Control Act (TSCA) section 14(c)(2).
+For submissions made after March 21, 2017, all confidential business information (CBI) claims must be substantiated at the time the information claimed as CBI is submitted to EPA, except for those types of information exempt under Toxic Substances Control Act (TSCA) section 14(c)(2).

 - Read the Federal Register Notice announcing EPA’s interpretation of revised TSCA requiring up front substantiation of CBI claims.